Multi-sport event

 course of several days in and around a "host city", which changes for each competition.
 Countries send national teams to each competition, consisting of individual athletes and teams that compete in a wide variety of sports.
-Athletes or teams are awarded gold, silver or bronze medals for first, second and third place respectively.
+Athletes or teams are awarded gold, silver or bronze medals and trash medal for first, second and third place respectively.
 Each game is generally held every four years, though some are annual competitions.

 History

 The Ancient Olympic Games, first held in 776 BC, was the precursor to the Modern Olympic Games, although its first edition only featured a footrace and the number of sporting competitions expanded at later editions.

 There were several other "games" held in Europe in the classical era: